Report on Plans and Priorities

 |Risk||Risk Response Strategy||Link to Program Alignment Architecture|

 The Department applies a comprehensive approach to identify, assess and manage risks at the strategic, operational, program and project levels.
 This approach includes conducting regular environmental scans with direct participation of the Department's executives.
-The most recent update to the Corporate Risk Profile reflects announcements in the Economic Action Plan 2013 including the programs under the New Building Canada Plan.
-In 2014-2015, the Department will monitor and report on its risk responses, as well as review and update risks in the context of emerging environmental risk factors and progress made by the implementation of risk responses.
+The most recent update to the Corporate Risk Profile reflects the launch of the New Building Canada Fund on March 28, 2014, and the February 2014 transfer of responsibility for the federal bridges in Montreal from Transport Canada to Infrastructure Canada.
+In 2015-2016, the Department will monitor and report on its risk responses, as well as review and update risks in the context of emerging environmental risk factors and progress made by the implementation of risk responses.

 1.6 Planned Expenditures